 With deepfake technology so easily accessible, there is a risk that every person and organization is one malicious video away from disaster.
 It will be increasingly difficult to build trust if more and more deepfake videos muddy the waters between fact and fiction.
 Likewise, accidentally sharing a deepfake video has the potential to backfire and erode audiences’ trust and respect.

 As deepfake technology spreads, however, technologists are working to create other tools and methods to fight back.
 One potential solution relies on anyone who steps in front of the camera utilizing certain mannerisms and movements that would hinder the ability of CGI technology to use it as a source for creating deepfakes.

-While this defense is clearly proactive, the unpredictable nature of the technology will require a well-prepared reactive defense as well.
+While this defence is clearly proactive, the unpredictable nature of the technology will require a well-prepared reactive defence as well.
 News organizations will undoubtedly need to develop ready-made plans for correcting and retracting inadvertent spread of deepfakes.
 And for their part, public relations professionals will be called to develop a robust crisis response if a deepfake video threatens their brand.

 Perhaps most importantly, the rise of deepfake videos will underscore the importance of vigilant monitoring of videos in the news and on social media.
 A vigorous and thorough monitoring process will allow for the expeditious identification of misinformation and deployment of a defence as soon as possible to preserve public trust.